nishanthi-ds/Depression-Detection/README.md

-🌍 Mental Health Stress Prediction
+# 🌍 Mental Health Stress Prediction

-This project focuses on analyzing a global mental health dataset and building a machine learning model to predict growing stress levels.
-Using Decision Tree Classification, the model achieved an impressive 99% F1-score, demonstrating its strong predictive ability.
+This project focuses on analyzing a global mental health dataset and building a machine learning model to predict **growing stress levels**.
+Using **Decision Tree Classification**, the model achieved an impressive **99% F1-score**, demonstrating strong predictive performance.

+---

+## 📂 Repository Structure

 📂 Repository Structure
 Mental-Health-Stress-Prediction/